Old Town, Warsaw: Recognition

 In 1980, Warsaw's Old Town was placed on the UNESCO's list of World Heritage Sites as "an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century.

 The site is also one of Poland's official national Historic Monuments (Pomnik historii), as designated 16 September 1994.
 Its listing is maintained by the National Heritage Board of Poland.

 In 2011, the Archive of Warsaw Reconstruction Office was added to UNESCO’s Memory of the World Programme.
+The Archive is a collection of documents depicting the destruction of the city in the period of World War II (1939-1945), as a result of warfare in 1939, during the Ghetto Uprising in spring 1943, and Warsaw Rising in August-September 1944, as well as the intentional burning and demolition of the city by special forces of the German army in the period of October-December 1944, and the post-World War II reconstruction of Warsaw.